 Viterbi MyDesktop currently uses VMWare Horizon virtual desktop technology.
 Virtual desktops supported on MyDesktop run Windows software only.

-There are currently three virtual desktop pools on MyDesktop:
+There are currently four virtual desktop pools on MyDesktop:

-- Enhanced Desktop with higher computational requirements with modest 3D graphics requirements
+- C-Enhanced Desktop with higher computational requirements with modest 3D graphics requirements.

 Who has access to Viterbi MyDesktop?

-- Course name, course number and section that will need access to MyDesktop.
+- Class(es) that will need access to the VDI

 My class has access.
 How do I get on?